ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/03-Solving_Equations_of_Motion.md

 - "Time step can be increased if bonds involving hydrogens are constrained."
 - "Additional time step increase can be achieved by constraining all bonds and angles involving hydrogens."
 ---
+## Introduction
+To simulate evolution of the system in time we need to solve Newtonian equations of motions.
+As the exact analytical solution for systems with thousands or millions of atoms is not feasible, the problem is solved numerically.
+The approach used to find a numerical approximation to the exact solution is called integration.

 To simulate evolution of the system in time the integration algorithm advances positions of all atomistic by a small step $$\delta{t}$$ during which the forces are considered constant.
 If the time step is small enough the trajectory will be reasonably accurate.
 A good integration algorithm for MD should be time-reversible and energy conserving.

 ## Integration Algorithms
 ### The Euler Algorithm
+The Euler algorithm is the simplest integration method.
+It assumes that acceleration does not change during time step.
+In reality acceleration is a function of coordinates, it changes when atoms move.

-The Euler algorithm uses the second order Taylor expansion to estimate position and velocity at the next time step:
+The Euler algorithm uses the second order Taylor expansion to estimate position and velocity at the next time step.
+In practice this means use the current positions and forces to calculate the positions and the velocities at the next time step:

 $\vec{r}(t+\delta{t})=\vec{r}(t)+\vec{v}(t)\delta{t}+\frac{1}{2}a(t)\delta{t}^2$